SnowdogApps/magento2-frontools/readme.md

 - `area`, `vendor`, `name` - (required for default Magento LESS themes) self-descriptive
 - `files` - (required for default Magento LESS themes) Array of LESS files to process
 - `postcss` - (optional) PostCSS plugins config - have to be an array

-## Questions
-If you have any questions about this project let's go to offical Magento forum - [Less to Sass Community Project](https://community.magento.com/t5/Less-to-Sass-Community-Project/bd-p/less-to-sass)